 Graphene, which is composed of a piece of carbon’s hexagonal net plane, was firstly separated by A.K.
 Geim and K.S.
 Novoselov.
 It was prepared by patching a Scotch tape to HOPG (highly oriented pyrolytic graphite) followed by peeling it.
 Its excellent characteristics have been clarified.

-Fig. 2 Comparison between conventional CNT manufacturing method and InALA process Table 1 shows the comparison between conventional carbon material manufacturing methods and InALA process with a focus on generable carbon materials, productivity, and purity.
+Table 1 shows the comparison between conventional carbon material manufacturing methods and InALA process with a focus on generable carbon materials, productivity, and purity.

 InALA method can produce a high purity nano carbon with high productivity, compared with other manufacturing methods.
 As for graphene, in particular, this process can directly synthesize it without substrate and without catalyst.